nestarz/esdev/README.md

 # esdev

-Process to transform files, that's all.
+Process to transform files and serve them compiled, that's all.
 The rest is up to you.

-## Requirement
-- es-module-shims=^0.4.6

 ## Use